 If you’re already living with us, the best and quickest way to resolve your issue is to speak to a member of the Unite Students team at reception as we are likely to be able to resolve your issue there and then.
-Alternatively you can contact our National Contact Centre on 0300 303 8642.
+Alternatively you can contact our National Contact Centre.

-If you are not yet living with us, or you are a member of the general public, you can also call us on this number and we will take the details of your complaint and help resolve it.
+If you are not yet living with us, or you are a member of the general public, you can also contact us with details of your complaint and we will endeavour to help you.

 We really want to help resolve your problem quickly so when contacting us by email please provide us with the following information: